o-biotech/public-web-docs/docs/drafts/houseplant-sensor-arduino-esp32.md

 ![Add Board Definition](/img/screenshots/add-board-definition.png)

-Take the link from the previous step, and paste it into the "Additional Boards Manager URLs" field (highlighted above in red).
+Take the link from the previous step and paste it into the "Additional Boards Manager URLs" field (highlighted above in red).
 Click "OK"

 3. Next, in the top toolbar, click **Tools** -> **Board: "Name of Board"** -> **Boards Manager...**, as shown below: